Last updated 04 March 2019

 Original bug issue: Bundler allows Incompatible Ruby versions in Gemfile and Gemfile.lock.

-2) If you are using Ruby 1.9.3, there is a bug where the patch version in your Gemfile.lock may not be present on Heroku.
-To fix this upgrade to
+2) If you are using Ruby 1.9.3 or Ruby 2.0.0, there is a bug where the patch version in your Gemfile.lock may not be present on Heroku.

 1.9.3p551 locally and run

-bundle install with a recent version of bundler.
+bundle update --ruby with a recent version of bundler.
 Check your

 Gemfile.lock to make sure you see the patch level